 Not long ago, most students came to IWS because they knew Bob Webber, had heard him speak, or read his books.
 Personal contact with Bob was memorable and often life-changing.
-Now, nine years after his death, most students come to IWS because of personal contact with our alumni, all of them influenced by the life and teaching of Bob Webber.
+Now, more than a decade after his death, most students come to IWS because of personal contact with our alumni, all of them influenced by the life and teaching of Bob Webber.

 For those of you who didn’t have the privilege of meeting him, here are a few stories, tributes and links to introduce you to the personal side Bob Webber, the man who envisioned, founded and led IWS, and whose legacy continues in the lives of those he so profoundly influenced.